Jerrold L. Belant

 Stan is a field biologist working on our Serengeti Lion Project.
 Stan completed his B.S. degree in 2010 at the University of Dar es Salaam, Tanzania, majoring in Wildlife Science and Conservation.
 Following his bachelor’s degree he worked as a field biologist in Serengeti National Park where he monitored lions in the Serengeti Plains and participated in the Snapshot Serengeti camera survey.
 He then pursued his M.S. degree, also from the University of Dar es Salaam, where he studied co-occurrence of caracals and servals in Serengeti National Park.
 Stan enjoys observing lions and the day to day changes in Serengeti Plains.

 Tyler is currently a research scientist on the Upper Peninsula Deer Movement Study and a Ph.D. candidate studying patterns of carnivore resource selection and the landscape of fear for white-tailed deer as part of the Michigan Predator-Prey Project.
 Tyler received his M.S. degree in 2013 from Mississippi State University in the Carnivore Ecology Laboratory where his thesis addressed aspects of coyote population ecology and their consumption of white-tailed deer.
 Tyler graduated from Northern Michigan University in 2010 with a B.S. degree in Ecology.
 Tyler has previously assisted with capturing and collaring for the Afognak elk and brown bear project and worked as a wildlife technician for the National Park Service at Pictured Rocks National Lakeshore in Michigan capturing and monitoring black bears.
-In his spare time, Tyler enjoys birding, fishing, hunting, and exploring national parks.
+In his spare time, Tyler enjoys birding, fishing, hunting, and exploring public lands.